themindfulbit/td/_content/1-episodes/2014-02-14-067-authoring-ibooks-with-david-sparks.md

 {{ theme:partial src="image-set" show="{{ number }}" title="Markdown" file="markdown.jpg" }}

-David's [book about Markdown](http://macsparky.com/markdown) was a more conventional book, written with [Eddie Smith](http://www.practicallyefficient.com/about/).
+David's [book about Markdown](http://macsparky.com/markdown) offered a more conventional approach, and was written with [Eddie Smith](http://www.practicallyefficient.com/about/).
 The major collaboration for it was done in a shared Google Doc, and one of the new challenges here was for the book to have a unified voice.

 ### Working with an Editor and Typesetting in iBooks
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="36:55" }}